muratk3n/thirdwave/en/tweets/2020/week14e.md

 ---

-Liam is short for William.
+Liam is short for William?

 *2020-4-3 19:4:5*